jeffreyxparker/jeffreyxparker.github.io/_posts/2017-11-14-paywall-attribution.markdown

 ## Conclusion and Takeaways

 1. For the conversion rates, Paywalls I, H, and G are your heavy hitters.
-However, all paywalls seem to have very similiar rates.
+However, all paywalls seem to have very similar rates.
 Nothing really pops out in the data to me here.
 A predictive classification model is would really be ideal here.
 2. For revenue attribution, Paywalls I, H, and G are your power walls.
 Three different methods confirm this.
 3. Recommendations include using Markov Chains, Association Rules to further explore revenue attribution, especially if combinations of paywalls is of interest.
-Expanding predictive model features and posssibly even doing some cluster analysis to see behavior patterns on conversion rates.
+Expanding predictive model features and possibly even doing some cluster analysis to see behavior patterns on conversion rates.
 Lastly, perhaps consider "soft" paywalls that user can pass through temporarily.

 ## Outcome